Get your own free workspace

 Moderators:

-• Vance Stevens resides in Abu Dhabi where he is Teacher Coordinator for HCT/CERT Naval College, teaching and consulting in ESOL, computing, and educational technology.
-After 20 years as lecturer in English language, doubling as CALL specialist and coordinator, he worked 2 years in ESL software development in California, then returned to the Middle East as educational technology consultant and CALL coordinator for a language institute in Abu Dhabi, before working 8 years as a lecturer in computing at The Petroleum Institute.
-There he founded the online community Webheads, http://webheads.info, resulting in involvement in many community-based online professional development endeavors which have formed the basis of his professional development life this past decade.
-There's more about Vance at http://vancestevens.com/papers and at his blog: http://adVancEducation.blogspot.com.
+Vance Stevens is teacher and teacher-trainer in educational technology for Higher Colleges of Technology, CERT, Abu Dhabi, UAE.
+Vance has over 20 years experience teaching ESOL.
+Doubling as CALL specialist and coordinator, he worked 2 years in ESL software development in California, then returned to the Middle East as educational technology consultant and CALL coordinator for Amideast, before working 8 years as a lecturer in computing at The Petroleum Institute.
+Meanwhile, he founded the online community Webheads, <http://webheads.info>, whose current instantiation is http://learning2gether.net/about/.
+There's more about Vance at <http://vancestevens.com/papers> and at his blog: <http://adVancEducation.blogspot.com>. |

-Comments (13)
+Comments (15)

 Mounia said